faisalmemon/ios-crash-dump-analysis-book/examples/siri_crash_osx/siriCrashExplanation.md

 ## Why are we looking at a Siri Crash?

 Here is an example of Siri crashing on a Mac.
 Note that binaries on a Mac are not encrypted.
 This means we can demonstrate the use of third party tools to explore the binaries at fault.
-Since only Apple has the source code for Siri, it adds to the challenge and forces us think abstractly about the problem.
+Since only Apple has the source code for Siri, it adds to the challenge and forces us to think abstractly about the problem.

 ## The Crash report